amireh/divinity_planner/README.md

 # divinity_planner

+> UPDATE: the previous domain www.divinityplanner.cf no longer works, please
+> use the new one at [www.divinityplanner.tk](www.divinityplanner.tk) instead!

 This is a character planner/builder web application for Divinity: Original Sin.
-The application is available at www.divinityplanner.cf.
+The application is available at ~~www.divinityplanner.cf~~ www.divinityplanner.tk.

 ## Features